Tryon Palace: Background

-Restoration and today
+Construction

 In the 1930s, a movement began to preserve Colonial New Bern.
 The movement was bolstered by the discovery of the original Palace plans.
 Mrs. James Edwin Latham, a New Bern native, asked the state to assist the restoration efforts in 1944 and opened a trust fund committed purely to restoring the Palace.
-The General Assembly organized the Tryon Palace Commission in 1945.
+The North Carolina General Assembly organized the Tryon Palace Commission in 1945.
 This Commission consisted of 25 people appointed by the governor, with the task of rebuilding the Palace using the original plans.
 The state agreed to be responsible for the Palace once it opened to the public.

 Mrs. Latham did not live to see the rebuilding of the Palace.
 After her death in 1951, her daughter Mae Gordon Kellenberger oversaw the efforts.
 The first obstacles to overcome were moving as many as 50 or more buildings, rerouting U.S. Highway 70, and building a new bridge over the Trent River.
 These structures covered the foundations of the original building.
 Archaeological work also had to be done before construction could begin.
 Once it did, craftspeople from all over the United States were recruited.
 There were also visits to the United Kingdom to procure period-accurate furniture.
 Finally, the public was able to visit it for the first time in 1959.

-Buildings
+The site

+The Palace

 The Tryon Palace Historic Site includes several structures besides the main building.
 The Stable Offices is the only original structure still standing.
 The Kitchen Office is separate from the Palace, as was usual at the time.
 After the 1798 fire, the grounds were divided into lots and sold.
 In the early 1830s, a house (George W. Dixon House) was built for George W. Dixon, a wealthy merchant tailor and former mayor of New Bern.
 The Robert Hay House, built at the start of the 19th century, was purchased in 1816 by Robert Hay, a Scottish immigrant and wainwright.
 The John Wright Stanly House is an outstanding example of Georgian architecture and has served as home to several generations of his family, some of whom were important figures during the American Revolution, the early national period, and the Civil War.
 The New Bern Academy was the first school in North Carolina established by legal mandate, in 1766.
 Like the Palace, the original academy building was destroyed by fire, this one in 1795.
 The current structure was built between 1806 and 1809.